joemarshall/websensors/scratchpad.md

 ---
 This page is designed for use as a scratchpad, so you can test and run sensor algorithms.

-You will ue this to do your programming in Coursework 2.
+You will use this to do your programming in Coursework 2.

 <script>
 makePyodideBox({codeString:"print('hello world')",